goplot/goplot/README.md

 You can use goplot to:

-  1. Automatically start and pace plots on your plotter.
+  1. Automatically start and pace parallel plots on your plotter.
   2. Monitor the performance of your parallel plotting.
   3. Monitor eligible plots passing the plot filter.
   4. Monitor your farm space.